Stuckism: Oceania

-In October 2000, Regan Tamanui founded The Melbourne Stuckists in Melbourne, the fourth Stuckist group to be started and the first one outside the UK.
+In October 2000, Regan Tamanui founded the Melbourne Stuckists in Melbourne, the fourth Stuckist group to be started and the first one outside the UK.
 On 27 October 2000, he staged the Real Turner Prize Show at the Dead End Gallery in his home, concurrent with three shows with the same title in England (London, Falmouth and Dartington) and one in Germany in protest against the Tate Gallery's Turner Prize.
 Other Australian Stuckists include Godfrey Blow, who exhibited in The Stuckists Punk Victorian.
-In 2005 Mike Mayhew also founded The Christchurch Stuckists in New Zealand.
+In 2005 Mike Mayhew also founded the Christchurch Stuckists in New Zealand.

 Ex-Stuckists

 Co-founder Billy Childish left the group in 2001, but has stated that he remains committed to its principles.
 Sexton Ming left to concentrate on a solo career with the Aquarium Gallery.
 Wolf Howard left in 2006, but has exhibited with the group since.
 Jesse Richards who ran the Stuckism Centre USA in New Haven, left the group in 2006 to focus on Remodernist film.

 In June 2000, Stella Vine went to a talk given by Childish and Thomson on Stuckism and Remodernism in London.
-At the end of May 2001, she exhibited some of her paintings publicly for the first time in the Vote Stuckist show in Brixton, and formed The Westminster Stuckists group.
-On 4 June, she took part in a Stuckist demonstration in Trafalgar Square."New sculpture in London's Trafalgar Square", Getty Images, 4 June 2001.
-Retrieved 6 January 2008.
-By 10 July, she renamed her group The Unstuckists.
+At the end of May 2001, she exhibited some of her paintings publicly for the first time in the Vote Stuckist show in Brixton, and formed the Westminster Stuckists group.
+On 4 June, she took part in a Stuckist demonstration in Trafalgar Square.
+By 10 July, she had renamed her group the Unstuckists.
 In mid-August, Thomson and Vine married.
 A work by her was shown in the Stuckist show in Paris, which ended in mid-November, by which time she had rejected the Stuckists, and the marriage had ended.

 In February 2004, Charles Saatchi bought a painting of Diana, Princess of Wales, by Vine and was credited with "discovering" her.
 Thomson said it was the Stuckists and not Saatchi who had discovered her.
 At the end of March 2004, Thomson made a formal complaint about Saatchi to the Office of Fair Trading, claiming that Saatchi's leading position was monopolistic "to the detriment of smaller competitors", citing Vine as an example of this.
 On 15 April, the OFT closed the file on the case on the basis that Saatchi was not "in a dominant position in any relevant market."